mwales/education_remove_me/ctf/MicroCorruption.md

 Address of mark_page_executable that is after stack is loaded is 0x44ba

-So I'll try to load the buffer up with nop's for now (we can replace later with shellcode), and see if we can jump into mark_page_executable and make it look like it's marking page 0x3f (the stack) as executable, and then return from there to the beginning of the stack!
+So I'll try to load the buffer up with NOP's for now (we can replace later with shellcode), and see if we can jump into mark_page_executable and make it look like it's marking page 0x3f (the stack) as executable, and then return from there to the beginning of the stack!